faenrandir/a_careful_examination/responses/response_to_8_anti-mormon_tactics.md

 ### 4. Argumentum Ad Lapidem (Appeals to the Stone)

-I agree that some claims critical of the LDS Church sometimes fail to provide justification for why the absurd is also unlikely or untrue.
+I agree that sometimes those making critical claims regarding the LDS Church fail to provide justification for why the absurd is also unlikely or untrue.

 ### 5. Argumentum Ad Verecundiam (Appeals to Authority)